denezt/IDDK/README.md

-# IDDK
+# IDDK - Intrusion Detection Development Kit
 ###########################################
-Intrusion Detection Development Kit
-Based on the Medusa Stack
+###	Based on the Medusa Stack	###
 ###########################################

+WARNING:
-WARNING: This project is not intended to be used on live systems that
-	do not belong to you!!!
+	This project is not intended to be used on live systems that do not belong to you!!!
 Failure to following these instructions can violate federal laws concerning the ethical use of computational machines.

+PREQS:
+	Bash, Make, Medusa,

-1) Copy all of the file using 'cp -a -v'.
+1) Copy all of the file using 'cp -a -v' to destination.
 2) Run 'make test' to ensure that your system is capable to run the scripts.
-3)
+3) (Unfinished)